jkaewprateep/text_as_sequences/README.md

 # text_as_sequences
-For Study text as sequence model input and predictions
+For Study text as sequence model input and predictions, word and speeches composed of sounds and rythms you can do both word and syllabals compared for most matching word in the sentencse this is only example they are asking me about how to build the ```text_as_sequence model``` process.

+## Train ngram_model ##

+To train networks model for working in learning and prediction from the inputs alphabest as sets of sequences, predefined and direct text to sequence relationship and support the initail value you can saved and load.
+In Example, remote devices none OS implementation.

 ```
 def train_ngram_model(data, learning_rate=0.002, epochs=10, batch_size=32, layers=2, units=64, dropout_rate=0.5,